Heatwave in Europe: over 100 million people face temperatures above 35°C, dozens of deaths already reported

 Hottest day in the UK

-On Wednesday, the UK recorded its highest-ever June temperature, with the mercury rising to 36.1°C in southern England, breaking the previous record of 35.6°C set in 1976.
+On Wednesday, the UK recorded its highest June temperature ever, with the mercury rising to 36.1°C in southern England, breaking the previous record of 35.6°C set in 1976.

 This is the second consecutive month the UK has broken historical temperature records, as scientists warn that climate change is making extreme weather events such as heatwaves more frequent and intense.

-The country's meteorological service, The Guardian notes, extended the red extreme heat warning until Friday, with temperatures reaching 38°C in eastern and southeastern England.
+The country's meteorological service, The Guardian notes, extended the red extreme heat warning until Friday, with temperatures in eastern and southeastern England reaching 38°C.

-In Germany, passengers allowed to cancel planned rail trips
+In Germany, passengers allowed to cancel planned train journeys

-In Germany, rail operator Deutsche Bahn (DB), The Guardian notes, offered passengers who booked tickets for this weekend the option to cancel their ticket for free.
+In Germany, railway operator Deutsche Bahn (DB), The Guardian notes, offered passengers who booked tickets for this weekend the option to cancel their ticket free of charge.

 France breaks record for hottest night

-Meanwhile, according to the national meteorological agency, France had its hottest night from Wednesday to Thursday since records began in 1947, breaking a record set earlier this week.
+Meanwhile, according to the national meteorological agency, France had its hottest night from Wednesday to Thursday since records began in 1947, breaking a record set earlier in the week.

-In Britain, one region imposes a temporary ban on garden hoses
+In the UK, a temporary ban on the use of garden hoses is introduced in one region

-In the UK, South East Water announced a temporary ban on garden hoses in the county of Kent due to the growing strain caused by the heat (31°C today, 33°C tomorrow).
+In the UK, South East Water announced a temporary ban on the use of garden hoses in the county of Kent due to the growing strain caused by the heat (31°C today, 33°C tomorrow).

 Five deaths recorded in 24 hours in Italy

-The latest heatwave in Italy claimed five lives in less than 24 hours, with temperatures rising to 41°C across most of the country.
+The latest heatwave in Italy claimed five lives in less than 24 hours, with temperatures rising to 41°C across much of the country.

 Temperatures in Germany to rise above 40°C this week

-On Thursday, the heatwave that has enveloped Europe peaked in Germany.
+On Thursday, the heatwave sweeping Europe peaked in Germany.
 Several outdoor events were canceled, and temperatures are expected to exceed 40°C by the weekend, reports AFP.

 Popular